 Sports Teams to Bet on in Connecticut

-What will the legal sports betting age be in Connecticut?
+What is the legal sports betting age in Connecticut?

 The legal sports betting age in the state of Connecticut is set at 21 years of age.
 Nearly all of the states that have legal sports betting have set the minimum gambling age at 21, but that’s not always the case.

 Can I bet on college sporting events in Connecticut?

 Betting on college sporting events is legal in the state of Connecticut, but there are also some restrictions that are placed on this type of betting.
 Sportsbooks cannot offer betting on in-state college teams unless those teams are competing in a tournament.